 Sharon Moss LaRocco is in her 24th year on the Music Faculty at Elon University as University Accompanist and Instructor in Music.
 She is a graduate of the high school and college divisions of The University of North Carolina School of the Arts in Winston-Salem where she studied piano with Rebecca Penneys and Cliton Matthews and organ with John Mueller at Salem College.
 While at UNCSA, she participated in masterclasses with Claude Frank, Erwin Freundlich, Leon Fleischer, and Andre Previn and studied at the NCSA International Summer Program in Siena, Italy as vocalist and organist with The Camerata Singers for concerts in Italy, Switzerland and Austria.
 She has also toured Spain with the Burlington Boys Choir as pianist, organist and assistant director.
 Ms. LaRocco previously taught in the public schools and maintained a private piano studio for many years with special interest in teaching individuals with autism and other disabilities.

 'A star vibist” and 'a flawless vibist,” as he has been trumpeted by Jazztimes and Cadence respectively, Jon Metzger has achieved an international presence through extensive touring, recording, and lecturing.
-A winner of a National Endowment for the Arts Fellowship Grant for Performance, he has appeared throughout the United States and Europe and has served as a jazz ambassador in more than 20 foreign countries in the Near East, Northern and Sub-Saharan Africa, and Central America under the auspices of the United States Information Agency's Arts America Program.
-A Musser endorsee and clinician for 24 years, Metzger has appeared on more than 35 recordings for the VSOP, Soul Note, Jazz Karma, Summit, Brown Boulevard, and Elon Improvibes labels with artists Fred Hersch, Marc Johnson, Joey Baron, Harvie Swartz, Ron Elliston, Ronnie Wells, Phil Markowitz, Jack Wilkins, Allison Miller, Cyrus Chestnut, Herlin Riley, Vincent Gardner, Tom Brantley, Danny Gottlieb, Neena Freelon, and Tony Martucci, among many others.
+A winner of a National Endowment for the Arts Fellowship Grant for Performance, he has appeared throughout the United States and Europe and has served as a jazz ambassador in more than 25 foreign countries in the Near East, Northern and Sub-Saharan Africa, and Central America under the auspices of the United States Information Agency's Arts America Program.
+A Musser endorsee and clinician for 28 years and a three-time Grammy nominee, Metzger has appeared on more than 35 recordings for the VSOP, Soul Note, Jazz Karma, Summit, Brown Boulevard, and Elon Improvibes labels with artists Fred Hersch, Marc Johnson, Joey Baron, Harvie Swartz, Ron Elliston, Ronnie Wells, Phil Markowitz, Jack Wilkins, Allison Miller, Cyrus Chestnut, Herlin Riley, Vincent Gardner, Tom Brantley, Danny Gottlieb, Neena Freelon, and Tony Martucci, among many others.
 The author of The Art and Language of Jazz Vibes (now in its second edition) and an active composer with more than 50 published compositions to his credit, he has served as the Associate Editor of the International Association of Jazz Educators Journal and currently is the Artist in Residence at Elon University, where he was presented with the University Distinguished Scholar Award for 2005.
 A recipient of the North Carolina Miles Davis Jazz Education Service Award, Metzger's signature vibraphone mallet was released recently by the Pro-Mark Corporation, and he also recently served as a Cultural Envoy for the US Department of State assisting Haceteppe State University in Ankara, Turkey on the formation of their new Jazz Studies Program.
-Metzger has been named to the Jazz Times Critics' Poll (2011) and the Downbeat Magazine Readers' Poll (2012) in the vibes category.
+Metzger has been named to the Jazz Times Critics' Poll and the Downbeat Magazine Readers' Poll and Critics Poll in the vibes category.

 Virginia Novine Whittaker serves as instructor of saxophone and chamber ensembles at Elon University.
 In addition, she is founder and director of the Elon Music Ambassaors, a premiere touring ensemble that showcases Elon’s music department with performances across the country.
 Prior to her appointment at Elon University in 1992, Virginia served as instructor of saxophone at the State University of New York at Potsdam and the University of Arizona.